aspect-build/rules_py/docs/py_image_layer.md

 </pre>

 Produce a separate tar output for each layer of a python app

-&gt; Note: This macro is EXPERIMENTAL and is not subject to our SemVer guarantees.

 &gt; Requires `awk` to be installed on the host machine/rbe runner.